mainhudo/Twitter-Python-Analysis/README.md

 # Twitter-Python-Analysis
 This is a code based on reading Stackoverflow and was tweaked.
+I write the instructions for you.
+You need to have a Twitter Developer Account and Python libraries installed.